 - Kaoru Mori: Anything and Something

 - K-On!
-(Yen Press is releasing a new K-On! omnibus collection in the future)
+(Yen Press released a new K-On! omnibus collection)

 - One Thousand and One Nights